yogeshchhabra99/TheBookReaders/README.md

     bookId:string, (mongo id_ of the book document where we want to add a review)
     rating: Number (1-10),
 }
+Return:{
+    success: bool,
+    error:string
+}
 Note: add ratings to book.totalRatings, dont forget to increase numRatings by 1.
 We dont need who added this rating here.

+4. Get all Books
+Type: Get
+Route: /api/books/:pageno
+Header:{
+    'x-auth-token': string
+}
+Return:{
+    success:bool,
+    books:[book objects],
+    error: string
+}
+Note: each page has 10 books, pageno==1 will give first 10 books, think of some way we can call which are first 10 i.e. some default sorting.

+later we'll add more apid, like gettiing books by genre or by author

+#### Users
+Schema:
+{
+    name: String,
+    userid: String, (provided by google login)
+    booksToRead: [{
+        id: string, (_id of the book ducument added by mongoose)
+        name: string, name of the book
+    }]
+    booksRead: [{
+        bookId: String, (_id of the book ducument added by mongoose)
+        Name: String,
+        review: String,
+        rating: Number,
+        favouriteLines: [String],
+    }]
+}

+1. User login or signup, and give token
+Route: /api/users/login
+Type: POST, wee need this post to pass userid in body body:{
+    userid: String (the userid given by google)
+}
+Return{
+    1. {
+        success: bool,
+        error: string
+    }
+    2. return 'x-auth-token' in author as following: const token = jwt.sign({_id: user._id}, config.get('jwtPrivateKey'));
+    res.header('x-auth-token'token', token).send({success:bool, error: string})
+}
+Note: if user objects exists then get the _id or else create a new user object

+2. Add a new Book I read
+Route: /api/books/booksRead
+Header:{
+    'x-auth-token': string
+}
+Type: Post
+body: {
+    bookId: String, (_id of the book ducument added by mongoose)
+    Name: String,
+}
+Return:{
+    success: true
+    error:string
+    book: book object added
+}

+3. Add a review to a book
+Route: /api/books/addReview
+Type: Post
+Header:{
+    'x-auth-token': string
+}
+body:{
+    bookId: String, (_id of the book ducument added by mongoose)
+    review: String
+}
+Return:{
+    success: bool,
+    error: String
+}